Rockylars/Wulfram/docs/challenges/The Witching Hour/character.md

 The wand you hold is held out in front of you like [Spear of Destiny](https://bindingofisaacrebirth.fandom.com/wiki/Spear_of_Destiny).

 You gain a kick attack which deals heavy knockback.

+You can levitate (fly) when holding space, this also grants you spectral.
+Spells that fall down will not have infinite spectral.
+This levitate mechanic is still in debate but would help with thin rooms and scary spells.